mateossh/filmnet/README.md

 Our first battle with PHP.
 Filmweb clone, made for school purposes.

 ## INSTALLATION

+### Without Docker
 1. Set up database config in `config.php`
-2. Import tables schemas from `db.sql`
+2. Import tables schemas (and test data) from `filmnet.sql`
-3. Fill database with your own ideas xD
+3. If you want - fill database with your own ideas xD

+### With Docker
+1. Change db password in `docker-compose.yml`
+2. Change db host, port and password in `config.php` (by default filmnet uses 9906 as db port)
+3. `docker-compose build`
+4. `docker-compose up -d`

 ## LICENCE